Grand Canyon Entry Requirements

 Prohibited Items

-- Fresh fruits and vegetables - high risk for pests and diseases; most are not allowed
+- Fresh fruits and vegetables from most countries

 Restricted Items